Osirium/pytojsonschema/README.md

 ```

 You can also use one of the new Python 3.8 features, `typing.TypedDict`, to build stronger validation on dict-like
 objects (Only class-based syntax).
-As you can see, you can chain these types with no restrictions:
+As you can see, you can chain types with no restrictions:

 ```python
 class Service(typing.TypedDict):